It’s better to know lessons from true crimes and not need them, than to need them and not know.

 Unfortunately, the victim had never learned about the dangers of unlocked doors in Walk-In.
 Roughly half of all home invasions are through unlocked doors.

 Two lessons: She was very lucky the rapist didn’t kill his only witness.
-Though she did survive, she hadn’t known that being taken to a second crime greatly lowers her survival odds.
+Though she did survive, she hadn’t known that being taken to a second crime scene (secluded) greatly lowers her survival odds.

 Carjacking/kidnappings are very attractive to predators because they get both a car and a victim.
 That’s why you’re an attractive target whenever you’re in or near your car.

-Always keep pepper spray and a noisemaker at the ready while going to and from your car – whether at home, in a parking lot, or anywhere.
-See Pepper Spray & Personal Security Alarm (noisemaker or screamer).
+Always keep Pepper Spray and a Personal Security Alarm (noisemaker or screamer) at the ready while going to and from your car – whether at home, in a parking lot, or anywhere.
 Simply make it an automatic habit.
 Keep them on your key-chain and they’ll always be in-hand when you’re near your car.
 And keep a second pepper spray unit readily available inside your car (when your first unit is with your key in the ignition).
 Also see Parking Lot Safety.

 Carrying pepper spray – shoulder-high and visible – may well have deterred that girl’s attacker.
 Or she could have sprayed him when he appeared – while blaring her car’s horn.
 Most predators will not continue a crime when witnesses may be alerted, and will simply flee.